-In particular, women had carved out their niche in the teaching profession where, by the 1870s, they outnumbered their male counterparts in spite of the increasing discrepancies in salaries and opportunities between male and female teachers.82 More than one in three (123) of all the W. M. S. missionaries had attended a normal school, either after high school or university, to acquire one of the wide array of teaching certificates available.
-Another sixteen appear to have been hired as teachers without normal school credent-5 (MS] In all, 137, almost half, of the W. M. S. missionaries ials. truck.
-5.322 had some teaching experience, 125 as public school teachers, four as high school teachers, and another eight as instructors at private schools.
-Sixty-three per cent of the women ly more sent to Japan and forty per cent of the China hands had been teachers before they joined the Society.
+In particular, women had carved out their niche in the teaching profession where, by the 1870s, they outnumbered their male counterparts in spite of the increasing discrepancies in salaries and opportunities between male and female teachers.
+82 More than one in three (123) of all the W. M. S. missionaries had attended a normal school, either after high school or university, to acquire one of the wide array of teaching certificates available.
+Another sixteen appear to have been hired as teachers without normal school credentials.
+In all, 137, almost half, of the W. M. S. missionaries had some teaching experience, 125 as public school teachers, four as high school teachers, and another eight as instructors at private schools.
+Sixty-three per cent of the women sent to Japan and forty per cent of the China hands had been teachers before they joined the Society.
 On the other hand, just one in four of the home missionaries (29%) had been teachers, a circumstance which again reflects both the lower educational levels of that group and the higher demands for teachers in foreign fields.
 To the Board of Managers, teaching experience with or without a university degree may have seemed of no particular advantage in Pt.
-Simpson where $\lim{t \to \infty} \int{t{int}} \int$
+Simpson where sewing on buttons, combing hair and gardening were the order of the day and where the Government was responsible for providing teachers and a minimum education for the Indian population.

 Four per cent of the women had worked as nurses, but only three of the doctors appear to have practised for even a few months before going to China.
 About five per cent of the women had some business experience while close to eight per cent had backgrounds in some form of social reform work or as deaconesses.
-There is, however, no information about the work experience for forty per cent of the women, probably because most of this group had no occupation outside of the Work? home.
+There is, however, no information about the work experience for forty per cent of the women, probably because most of this group had no occupation outside of the home.
 Some of these women were proud of their ability to work hard and enumerated their household accomplishments to the Board of Managers.
-Rural applicants especially boasted of their domestic talents and seem to have regarded the Frighting so. responsibility of keeping a house for a widowed parent or orphaned brothers and sisters as the equivalent of outside employment.
-Martha Swann of Moorefield, Ontario, "...thoroughly [understood] the keeping of a home having assisted during my vacation at my own home and being a close observer while away."83 As a child, Ada Sandell had cared for the younger members of her family of seventeen when her recently widowed mother was forced to work in a laundry.84 Retta Gifford had worked on her parents' farm near Meaford, Ontario before entering high school in Owen Sound at the age of eighteen.85 As young women, raised in a strong Christian tradition which "implied obedience to older kin," the care and responsibility of the family was an integral part of Dm. tre their lives.86 The members of the Board of Managers were sympathetic to these family obligations and regarded domestic $\frac{\delta \rho}{k}$ 'y linne. experience as very useful training for work among immigrants In land and for the operation of boarding schools among the Indians.
+Rural applicants especially boasted of their domestic talents and seem to have regarded the responsibility of keeping a house for a widowed parent or orphaned brothers and sisters as the equivalent of outside employment.
+Martha Swann of Moorefield, Thtario, "...thoroughly [understood] the keeping of a home having assisted during my vacation at my own home and being a close observer while away."83 As a child, Ada Sandell had cared for the younger members of her family of seventeen when her recently widowed mother was forced to work in a laundry.84 Retta Gifford had worked on her parents' farm near Meaford, Ontario before entering high school in Owen Sound at the age of eighteen) 85 As young women, raised in a strong Christian tradition which "implied obedience to older kin," the care and responsibility of the family was an integral part of their lives.
+86 The members of the Board of Managers were sympathetic to these family obligations and regarded domestic experience as very useful training for work among immigrants and for the operation of boarding schools among the Indians.